-This last year has been extraordinary on so many levels it's difficult to know where to start.
-Personal and relationship difficulties have been brought into sharp focus, amplified by the challenge of lockdown and uncertainty about the future.
+The last couple of years have been extraordinary on so many levels it's difficult to know where to start.
+Personal and relationship difficulties have been brought into sharp focus, amplified by the challenge of repeated restrictions and uncertainty about the future.

 Training, qualifications & experience